The Harsh Realities

 Poverty is the lacking of basic human needs such as health care, food, clothing and shelter.
 People are considered living in poverty if their income falls below a certain level or what is called 'the poverty line'.

-The poverty line is the minimum level of income that will enable a person/persons or families to have an acceptable standard of living.
+The poverty line is the minimum level of income that will enable a person /persons or families to have an acceptable standard of living.

 Believe it or not, a large number of persons in Jamaica today do live in poverty (some abject poverty) despite the programs implemented to aid in such instances.

-There is poverty everywhere on the island, but the rural areas and the inner city areas account for the largest number of persons living in poverty.
-No surprise the inner cities are recording the highest crime rates right?
+but the rural areas and the inner city areas account for the largest

 In 2007 however, the poverty in Jamaica fell from 14.3 per cent the previous year to 9.9 per cent but "could rise again because of worsening economic conditions", says Dr Wesley Hughes, director general of the Planning Institute of Jamaica (PIOJ) (The Observer, 11/28/08).